BUSINESS PARTNERSHIP AGREEMENTS

 Starting a business has many challenges, especially if you are doing it with a partner.
-There are several different types of partnerships in Arizona, including general partnerships (GP), limited partnerships (LP), and limited liability partnership (LLP), and limited liability limited partnerships (LLLP).
+There are several different types of partnerships in Arizona, including general partnerships (GP), limited partnerships (LP), limited liability partnership (LLP), and limited liability limited partnerships (LLLP).
 No matter which you choose to form, you should speak to an experienced attorney about creating a partnership agreement.
 Having the right partnership agreement can put your business on the track to success.

 What is a Partnership Agreement?